How To Proceed With Your Sprinkler System Winter Shutdown

 Minimize Your Sprinkler System Damage This Year By Winterizing Your Sprinklers

-It’s important to shut down your system properly in order to minimize the chance of your system being damaged or frozen when the cold weather decides to hit.
+It’s important to shut down your system properly to minimize the chance of your system being damaged or frozen when the cold weather decides to hit.

 proceeding with your sprinkler system winter shutdown

-It’s our recommendation that you start thinking about shutting your sprinkling system down in September or October.
+We recommend that you start thinking about shutting your sprinkling system down in September or October.
 Depending on where you are located, this might be early, but, remember that it is never too early to have a plan in place to make sure that you are aware of the changing of seasons and protecting your sprinkler system.
 Just remember that it is crucial to shut down your sprinkler system BEFORE winter hits and temperatures reach freezing at night.
-We have written a step by step guide for your sprinkler system winter shutdown procedure to help you make sure that you are prepared for when the cold weather hits.
+We have written a step-by-step guide for your sprinkler system winter shutdown procedure to help you make sure that you are prepared for when the cold weather hits.

 Follow The Diagram Below